Skip to main content

 • Light to moderate activities can be started again such as snowshoeing and weight training, as long as you do it gradually.

-When can I get back to running or volleyball or aerobics (or any activity that involves jumping or running)?
+When can I get back to running or team sports or aerobics (or any activity that involves jumping or running)?

 It depends on a lot of factors and will vary from one woman to the other.
 As a general rule, we recommend to wait 3 months.